-Event Time: 10 a.m. – 2 p.m.
+Time: 9 a.m. – 12 p.m.

 Please also consider getting involved with the Adopt-a-Street program through which you can help to keep your community clean by supporting litter control on a section of an Arlington Street.
 Learn more about how you can Adopt-a-Street through Arlington County.